 The Dungeon Master

-The Dungeon Master is called different things in different games: Dungeon Master, Storyteller, Keeper, Referee, etc. While the players control their own characters, the Dungeon Master controls everyone and everything else in the game.
+The Dungeon Master is called different things in different games: Dungeon Master, Game Master, Storyteller, Keeper, Referee, etc. While players control their own characters, the Dungeon Master controls everyone and everything else in the game.
 It is generally the Dungeon Master’s job to provide the story of the game (Storyteller), and to be an impartial arbitrator of the rules (Referee).
 Because the Dungeon Master controls the game, they have final judgment on interpretation of the game’s rules.